Losing the most beautiful part of our life, our father!

 would think of.
 He called it the worst materialistic desire.
 He never counted his

 money.
-He used to spend it all and he sure was blessed in whatever the amount
+He used to spend it all, and he sure was blessed in whatever amount

 he had.
 Yes, I have seen the barakah in the money.